Rankings as of Nov 30, 2023.

-- Owned by Binance, who has faced regulatory issues in the U.S.
+- Owned by Binance, which has faced regulatory issues in the U.S.

 - Educational resources on coins and tokens are limited

-Why we chose it: We chose Trust Wallet as the best crypto wallet for mobile because it features a clean, scannable user interface, built-in support for dApps and NFTs and the largest number of supported assets on our list.
+Why we chose it: Trust Wallet is our pick as the best crypto wallet for mobile because it features a clean, scannable app interface, built-in support for dApps and NFTs, and the largest number of supported assets on our list.

 Trust Wallet is also a great mobile option for NFT and decentralized app enthusiasts.
 The wallet has a built-in Web3 browser, allowing users to access dApps and blockchain games directly through the app.
 This feature makes buying NFTs easy, as users can look, purchase and store tokens using the incorporated decentralized exchange, all without leaving the app.